whoislimshady/number_plat_detection_using_mobilenetv2_with_django/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The trained model can later be used to solve security related issues
+The webapp can used to see watch cameras and security
 <p align="right">(<a href="#top">back to top</a>)</p>